nextapps-de/mikado/README.md

 - filter
 - map

-When you need the original native behavior you can simply do that by:
+Whenever you need the original native Array behavior you can simply do that by:

 ```js
 var new_array = [ ... ];